run-llama/llama_index/docs/how_to/customization/custom_llms.md

 - changing the underlying LLM
 - changing the number of output tokens (for OpenAI, Cohere, or AI21)
-- having more fine-grained control over all parameters for any LLM, from input size to chunk overlap
+- having more fine-grained control over all parameters for any LLM, from context window to chunk overlap

 ## Example: Changing the underlying LLM